 Penalties for Disorderly Conduct in Arizona

 There are two types of disorderly conduct charges in Arizona.
 There are felony disorderly conduct charges and misdemeanor disorderly conduct charges.
 Most are classified as a class 1 misdemeanor crime.
+Keep in mind that the statute of limitations Arizona must not pass before the defendant is charged.

 However, those that involve the use of a firearm or deadly weapon are a class 6 felony.
 Read our blog about important Arizona gun laws to learn more.